A bit of history!

 My early days at the school

 Miss Butler retired from the school in the early 80s to spend more time in Portsmouth.
-Miss Yvette’s niece had no wish to teach, her nephew Guy Niblett was already dancing with the Royal Ballet… so it just left me to help with the school.
+Miss Yvette’s niece had no wish to teach, her nephew Guy Niblett was already dancing with the Royal Ballet.
 By 1985 and now qualified in four branches of dance, I had shown enough care and strength to be handed the school to continue running it on the same guidelines – so the school became the Sargent and Plester school.
 I always kept the name in respect for Yvette Sargent, who with Miss Butler gave me the best training I could have wanted.

-Several years ago I moved the school to Newtown School and then with Samantha Vale by my side (as an ex-pupil) looking to have more space and to start street dance, I secured our move to White Hill Centre where we are today.
+Several years ago I moved the school to Newtown School and then with Samantha Vale by my side (as an ex-pupil).
+Then looking to have more space and to start street dance, I secured our move to White Hill Centre where we are today.